jacob-schroeder/IW4-Binaries/README.md

 ```

 Then you can load the map with either a modified menuDef asset (see IW4Studio) or by setDvar ui_mapname "mp_shipment_xmas".

+## Quality of Life fixes
+- Fixed a memory leak in native 1.14 matchmaking for long sessions.
+- Increased allocation for larger gsc scripts patches.

 ## Security fixes — player summary